 ALSO READDelhi HC sets aside election of Praful Patel as AIFF president Delhi HC sets aside election of Praful Patel as AIFF president SC refuses to stay HC order of setting aside Praful Patel's election as AIFF president AIFF to take further action after court's detailed judgment on president election SC to hear AIFF's plea challenging HC order on November 10

+He has also played for Mohun Bagan and Mohammedan Sporting.
 He was also the one who spotted the Bhaiching Bhutia when he went as a spotter for the Sikkim Governor's Gold Cup.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)